-But choosing a doona isn’t always a simple task.
-From feather and down to wool or polyester, there’s a number of different types of doonas—all with their own pros and cons.
-Some people can’t look past the fluffiness of feather and down while others crave the extra warmth and insulation of wool.
-While the best doona for one person might be the wrong one another, we can help you find some of the best overall doonas on the Australian market so that you can make the right choice for you.
+But like with sheets, choosing a doona isn’t always a simple task.
+From feather and down to wool or polyester, there are many different types of doonas — all with their own pros and cons.
+Some people can’t look past the fluffiness of feather and down, while others crave the extra warmth and insulation of wool.
+In other words, the best doona for one person might be the wrong one for another.
+Here’s an in-depth guide that’ll help find the right one for you.

 01